JoshAdekeye/JoshAdekeye/README.md

 # About me 👨🏾
 </h3>
-With over 13 years of expertise in the biotech and pharmaceutical sectors, I bring a proven track record of optimizing clinical trial data processes through innovation, precision, and leadership.
-Specializing in eCRF design, database development, and regulatory compliance, I leverage cutting-edge technologies such as AI, machine learning, and advanced analytics to enhance data quality and streamline workflows.
+Analytics Delivery Manager and Clinical Data Scientist with 13+ years of experience in biotech and pharmaceuticals.
+Specializes in optimizing clinical trial data processes and healthcare technology through innovative, precise data workflows.
+Expert in eCRF design, database development, regulatory compliance, and leveraging AI, machine learning, and advanced analytics to convert complex data into actionable insights.
+Proven leader in project management, client relations, and team development, with a strong background in deploying cloud-based solutions (AWS/Azure) to enhance data quality and drive strategic, patient-centered outcomes.

-My passion lies in bridging technical data expertise with impactful healthcare outcomes, collaborating across cross-functional teams to deliver patient-centered solutions.
-Whether it's leading CRO partnerships or implementing AI-driven automation, I’m committed to excellence, compliance, and innovation at every stage of clinical data management.

-Let’s connect to explore opportunities in transforming clinical trial data into actionable insights that advance global health initiatives.

 _____________________________________________________